dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/15 Lecture 15.md

 :::{.remark}
 We'd really like to compute the coefficients of the $L$ polynomials, since we can solve a polynomial equation to get the roots.
 But the Galois groups of these polynomials may not be solvable, so the term $\sum \alpha_j^r$ will in general be some symmetric function in the complex roots.
+Note that any symmetric polynomial in the roots
 :::